mapillary/OpenSfM/README.md

  1. [OpenCV][] - Install by following the steps in the Ubuntu OpenCV  [installation guide](https://help.ubuntu.com/community/OpenCV).
 An alternative instruction tested for Ubuntu 10.04 can be found at [OpenCV Docs](http://docs.opencv.org/doc/tutorials/introduction/linux_install/linux_install.html).
 OpenCV requires [GCC](https://gcc.gnu.org/) and [CMake](http://www.cmake.org/) among other things.

  2. [Ceres solver][] - Build Ceres according the [documentation](http://ceres-solver.org/building.html).
-Make sure to read the Linux note, follow the shared library instructions and compile Ceres with the -fPIC option.
+Make sure to read the Linux note, follow the shared library instructions and compile Ceres with the -fPIC option and EIGENSPARSE enabled.
 Install Ceres from the ceres-bin directory after `make` by:

         sudo make install

  3. [Boost Python][] - Install through apt-get: